vermaiitg/forkrepo/README.md

 # forkrepo
-This repository created to learn fork concept.
+This repository created to learn forking concept.